 Once dough has proofed, lightly flour a clean dry surface/countertop and roll out the dough to approx. a 16” x 16” square.

-Brush melted coconut oil on the surface of the dough.
+Brush melted coconut oil or butter on the surface of the dough.
+Leave one 1" edge clean with no oil or butter.
 Then sprinkle the cinnamon sugar mixture evenly on top.
 At this point, add any fillings, like more pecans or whatever you like, on top of this cinnamon sugar mixture (optional).

 Start at the opposite side of the clean edge and roll the dough into a log shape.
 Take a sharp knife and cut 12 equal rolls.

-Place the rolls in the pan leaving a bit of space to the edge of the pan.
-Cover the pan in plastic wrap and a towel, and allow the rolls to proof in a warm dark place for another 2 hours.
+Place the rolls in the greased pan leaving space between the rolls and the edge of the pan.
+Cover the pan in plastic wrap and a tea towel and allow the rolls to proof in a warm dark place for another 2 hours.
 I've also left them overnight in the warm dark place and they're fine.
 Bake them the following morning as soon as possible.

 To make the caramel, combine the ingredients in a small saucepan over medium heat.
 Whisk occasionally for 7-8 minutes as it thickens.
 Remove from the heat.
 It will thicken as it cools slightly.